 6 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.

-He is our only access to God and the means by which we must be saved.
+He is our only access to God and how we must be saved.
 Acts 4:12 says

 A brief review of the Creation Story

-The war in heaven, the expulsion of Satan and the ultimate destination of him and his rebellious angels.
+The war in Heaven, Satan’s expulsion, and the ultimate destination of him and his rebellious angels.

 In eternity past, Satan’s “job” was to lead in the “worship service” of God but he was “fired” because sin was found in him.
-There was a war in Heaven in which Satan and a third of Heaven’s angels attempted to overthrow the kingdom of God.
-Satan, a created being, attempted to exalt himself above God, but the result was that he was overcome and kicked out of Heaven.
-Falling to earth, He became and is even now, considered the “god of this world.”
+There was a war in Heaven in which Satan and a third of Heaven’s angels attempted to overthrow God’s kingdom.
+Satan, a created being, tried to exalt himself above God, but the result was that he was overcome and kicked out of Heaven.
+Falling to earth, He became and is considered the “god of this world.”

 2 Corinthians 4:4 (KJV)

-But, according to Revelation 20:10, he is destined for Hell and the Lake of fire because of the rebellion against God.
+According to Revelation 20:10, Satan is destined for Hell and the Lake of fire because of the rebellion against God.

 Revelation 20:10 (KJV)